South East Wales Trials Unit - High quality, collaborative clinical trials research

 The South East Wales Trials Unit (SEWTU) is funded by the National Institute for Social Care and Health Research (NISCHR) to build on existing multidisciplinary expertise in a wide variety of topic areas.

-- Major grant awarded for research with looked after children in Wales Yesterday£4.75 million to improve outcomes for children living in foster care, residential children's homes and kinship care
+- Major grant awarded for research with looked after children in Wales 30th March 2015£4.75 million to improve outcomes for children living in foster care, residential children's homes and kinship care

 - SEWTU collaborator wins award for research in nursing 2nd December 2014The Royal College of Nursing (RCN) recognises Professor Lesley Lowes in annual ceremony